-About 70% of Vermont residents get their drinking water from public systems that are routinely monitored for contamination.97% of people on these Vermont public systems have water that meets state and federal safe drinking water standards.
+About 70% of Vermont residents get their drinking water from public systems that are routinely monitored for contamination.

 On average, each person consumes more than a quart of water each day.
 As a result, contaminated drinking water becomes a significant public health risk.

 In Vermont, about 70% of residents drink water from regulated community water systems, while 30% drink water from their own private wells or springs.
 Private water supplies are monitored and maintained by their owners, so it is important for them to do their own water testing and maintenance to make sure their drinking water remains safe.
 Find out what you should test